mikhail-nikolskiy/opencv-wiki/TensorFlow-Object-Detection-API.md

 This wiki describes how to work with object detection models trained using [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 OpenCV 3.4.1 or higher is required.

 ## Run network in TensorFlow
-Deep learning networks in TensorFlow are represented as graphs where an every node is a transformation of it's inputs.
+Deep learning networks in TensorFlow are represented as graphs where every node is a transformation of its inputs.
 They could be common layers like `Convolution` or `MaxPooling` and implemented in C++.
 Custom layers could be built from existing TensorFlow operations in python.

 TensorFlow object detection API is a framework for creating deep learning networks that solve object detection problem.
 There are already trained models in [Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-You can build you own model as well.
+You can build your own model as well.

-The result of training is a binary file with extension `.pb` contains both topology and weights of trained network.
+The result of training is a binary file with extension `.pb` contains both topology and weights of the trained network.
 You may download one of them from Model Zoo, in example `ssd_mobilenet_v1_coco` (MobileNet-SSD trained on COCO dataset).

 Create and run a python script to test a model on specific picture:
 ```python